aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2023/aspose-words-for-cpp-23-3-release-notes/_index.md

 ### Added public property ImportFormatOptions.AdjustSentenceAndWordSpacing

-The following public property was added to Aspose.Words.ImportFormatOptions class:
+The following public property was added to the **Aspose.Words.ImportFormatOptions** class:

 {{< highlight cpp >}}
 /// Gets a boolean value that specifies whether to adjust sentence and word spacing automatically.
 /// The default value is <c>%false</c>.